 - Basic oncological examination-lymph nodes, skin tumours, thyroid gland, oral cavity, etc.

-- Eyesight examination – using optotypes (to determine eventual short-sightedness and the necessity of eyeglasses), examination of colour vision
+- Eyesight examination – using optotypes (to determine eventual short-sightedness and the necessity of glasses), examination of colour vision

 - General neurological examination – examination of the overall state of the nervous system, skeletal muscle innervation, reflexes